SpankChain/BAB_audit/report/1_process.md

 ## The Process

 The Blockchain at Berkeley team was contracted the audit by the Spankchain team on October 11th, 2017.
-The audit was submitted to the team on October 17th, 2017.
+The audit was submitted to the team on October 18th, 2017.

 The review process was broken up into an individual pass by each member of the audit team, followed by a pass by all members involved with the audit.

+An initial draft was completed on October 15, 2017 and was finalized on October 18, 2017.

 ## The Scope